aslotte/aslotte.github.io/_posts/2020-10-02-announcing-mlops-net-v1-2.md

 With the final puzzle piece in place building a basic Docker image for the ASP.NET Core Web App is pretty straightforward.
 The image is then pushed to a configurable private or public image repository, which we will see examples of later.

 #### Deploying the image to a Kubernetes cluster
+Deploying a model to a Kubernetes cluster in the form of container image is a fantastic way to ensure performance, resilience and availability among other things.
+In v1.2 of MLOps, the library deploys the trained model as a replica set of one and exposes the model via an ingress load balancer.
+For simplicity’s sake it deploys the service and pod to a new namespace named `{experimentName-deploymentTargetName}'.
+This will allow models currently being tested and models in production to be separated, which allows for the possibility to apply different access and resource requirements as needed.